• Skip to primary navigation

 As I shared on my instagram stories, my sweet little babe kept interrupting this photoshoot for snuggles.
 I didn’t realize until much later that I forgot to put both the rosemary sprig and the straws into these drinks before snapping a few pics!
 My palm may have smacked my forehead a few times on that one.
 Sorry for the slip because these items are necessary.

-Rosemary grapefruit mocktails on a green tabletop from overhead
+Two glasses full of rosemary grapefruit mocktail on a green tabletop from overhead

 Why the rosemary?
 Well, you can certainly leave it out, no harm no foul, but it adds an earthy, herbal twist to an otherwise already delightful cocktail that I really enjoy.